 About

-Internationally recognized artist and ocean advocate, Courtney Mattison, hand-crafts intricate and large-scale ceramic sculptural works that visualize climate change through the fragile beauty of marine life.
-Her background in marine conservation science informs her work, which has been commissioned for permanent collections including those of the U.S. State Department’s Office of Art in Embassies in Indonesia and Destination by Hyatt’s Seabird Resort in Oceanside, California.
-Her exhibition history includes solo shows at the Virginia Museum of Contemporary Art, the New Bedford Whaling Museum, and ICA San Diego/North, where she was Artist in Residence.
+Internationally recognized artist and ocean advocate Courtney Mattison hand-crafts intricate and large-scale ceramic sculptural works that visualize climate change through the fragile beauty of marine life.
+Her background in ocean conservation science and policy informs her art practice.
+Mattison’s site-specific work has been commissioned for permanent installation in hospitality, institutional, workplace, retail and residential settings across the U.S., Europe and Asia, including the U.S. Embassy in Indonesia and Christian Dior Couture at the Capri Camerelle Boutique in Italy.
+Her exhibition history includes solo shows at the Virginia Museum of Contemporary Art and ICA San Diego/North, where she was Artist in Residence.
 Curated group exhibitions include “Iris Van Herpen.
-Sculpting the Senses” at MAD Paris, “Fragile Earth” at the Brandywine Museum of Art and “Beijing 2022” at the U.S. Ambassador’s Residence in China.
+Sculpting the Senses” at Musée des Arts Décoratifs Paris, “Fragile Earth” at the Brandywine Museum of Art and “Beijing 2022” at the U.S. Ambassador’s Residence in China.
 In 2020, the United Nations Postal Administration published Mattison’s work on a stamp to commemorate Earth Day.
 Born in 1985, Mattison received an interdisciplinary Bachelor of Arts degree in marine ecology and ceramic sculpture from Skidmore College in 2008 and a Master of Arts degree in environmental studies from Brown University with thesis coursework at the Rhode Island School of Design in 2011.
-Her work has been featured on the covers of American CraftNature, Beaux Arts and Brown Alumni magazines, and by Smithsonian MagazineGood Morning AmericaOprah Magazine and BBC World Service.
+Her work has been featured on the covers of American CraftNature, Beaux Arts and Brown Alumni magazines, and by PBSSmithsonian MagazineGood Morning AmericaOprah Magazine and BBC World Service.
 She lives and works in San Francisco.

 VIEW CV